BerthCare/BerthCare/berthcare-mobile/README.md

 - **Offline Support**: 7-day grace period for offline operation in rural areas
 - **Token Persistence**: Tokens survive app restarts while remaining encrypted

+### Native Setup Notes
+- `react-native-keychain` is a native module, so Expo Go will not work.
+Use a custom dev client (`npm run ios` / `npm run android`) or an EAS build.
+- After adding/upgrading native modules, rerun `npx pod-install` for iOS and rebuild the dev client.

 ### Configuration and Initialization

 Configure the auth service during app initialization: